Can Your California HOA Force You to Keep a Grass Lawn?

 - Removal of properly maintained native or drought-tolerant plants

-- Fines for reduced watering during a declared drought emergency (Civil Code §4735(a))
+- Fines for reduced watering during a declared drought emergency (Civil Code §4735(c))

 - A specific lawn coverage percentage